6502org/mycorner/README.md

 The following captures were used in this project:

- - [Wayback Machine](https://archive.org/web/) - Provided the majority of the captures.
-Although no captures were complete and many files had silent corruption, this project would not have otherwise been possible.
+ - [Hans Otten](http://retro.hansotten.nl) - Published a [reformatted version](http://retro.hansotten.nl/6502-sbc/lee-davison-web-site/) of Lee's 6502 pages and provided with us multiple captures of the website that he made over the years.
+Exact dates and times are known because of comments embedded by the "HTTrack" scraper, e.g. `20090117205334`.

- - [Phil Pemberton](https://www.philpem.me.uk/) - Published his own [capture](https://www.philpem.me.uk/leeedavison/) of Lee's website.
-The exact date of capture is unknown.
-These files have been given a capture date of 2003-06-04, since that is the most recent date found in the "Last updated" footer of the pages.
+ - [Phil Pemberton](https://www.philpem.me.uk/) - Published his [capture](https://www.philpem.me.uk/leeedavison/) of Lee's website.
+The exact time of capture is unknown.
+These files have been given a capture date/time of `20030604000000`, since 2003-06-04 is the most recent date found in the "Last updated" footer of the pages.

+ - [Wayback Machine](https://archive.org/web/) - Provided many other captures.
+Although no captures were complete and many files had silent corruption, it contained some files there were not found anywhere else.